Nishitasa/sumof1toN/README.md

 <details>

-<summary><h3>Task6:Creating a smart Elevator Controller</summary>
+<summary><h3>Task6:PROJECT</summary>

-The task is to implement Ascent control Engineer:Creating a smart Elevator controller using RISC-V board
+The task is to implement Ascent control Engineer:Creating a DOOR LOCK SYSTEM using RISC-V board

 ## Overview: